ska-sa/spead2/doc/py-ibverbs.rst

 ===================
 Receiver performance can be significantly improved by using the Infiniband Verbs API instead of the BSD sockets API.
-This is currently only tested on Linux with Mellanox ConnectX®-3 NICs.
+This is currently only tested on Linux with Mellanox ConnectX®-3 and ConnectX®-5 NICs.
 It depends on device managed flow steering (DMFS), which may require using the Mellanox OFED version of libibverbs.

 There are a number of limitations in the current implementation:

  - Only IPv4 is supported
  - VLAN tagging, IP optional headers, and IP fragmentation are not supported
- - Only multicast is supported
+ - Only multicast is supported.

 Within these limitations, it is quite easy to take advantage of this faster code path.
 The main difficulty is that one *must* specify the IP address of